systemctl — Control the systemd system and service manager

 It will not wait for the sleep/wake-up or hibernate/thaw cycle to complete.

-Unit commands listed above take either a single unit name (designated as UNIT
+Unit commands listed above take either a single unit name (designated as UNIT),

-or multiple unit specifications (designated as PATTERN
+or multiple unit specifications (designated as PATTERN…).
+In the first case, the

 unit name with or without a suffix must be given.
 If the suffix is not specified (unit name is "abbreviated"),

-" by default, and a type-specific suffix in
+systemctl will append a suitable suffix, ".service" by default, and a type-specific suffix in

 case of commands which operate only on specific unit types.
 For example,